wtakase/imon/README.md

 Demo
 ----

-* Execute following commands on your Docker host and you will have iMon environment.
+* Execute following commands on your Docker host and you will have iMon environment:

 ```bash
 export DOCKER_SERVER="xxx.xxx.xxx.xxx"
 ./demo.sh
 ```

 * Above shell script boots all necessary services including iRODS as Docker containers.

 * And then iRODS users and objects are created automatically every miniute for the demo.

 * You can browse Kibana monitoring page on https://DOCKER_SERVER .